benoit-dev/webfeedback/README.md

 ## Architecture

-The widget uses a proxy-based architecture for security:
+The widget uses a simple, direct architecture:

 ```
 [Your App]
   └─ Widget (webfeedback package)
       └─ API Client (fetch calls)
-          └─ Your Proxy API (/api/webfeedback/*)
+          └─ Your API Routes (/api/webfeedback/*)
-              └─ Adds GitHub credentials from env vars
+              └─ Calls GitHub API directly using env vars
-                  └─ WebFeedback API Server (this repo)
-                      └─ tRPC procedures
                   └─ GitHub API
 ```

-This architecture keeps your GitHub credentials secure on your server while allowing the widget to work from any website.
+This architecture keeps your GitHub credentials secure on your server (in environment variables) while allowing the widget to work from any website.
+The API routes call GitHub directly - no proxy server needed!

 ## Updating the Widget